-It is up to local authorities to determine how they will allocate PEA funding to their looked after children.
-While the SDQ is mainly a tool to help identify emotional and behavioural concerns, it could also feed into any assessment for PEA if LAs found that useful.
+It is up to Virtual School Heads to determine how they will allocate Pupil Premium funding, which they manage.
+While the SDQ is mainly a tool to help identify emotional and behavioural concerns, it could also feed into any assessment for Pupil Premium funding if Virtual School Heads found that useful.